FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/python_sdk/console.md

 ./console.py getTransactionReceipt [hash] [contract_name]
 ```
 Parameters include:
-- hash: transaction hash
+-hash: transaction hash
-- contract _ name: optional.
+-contract _ name: optional.
 The contract name related to the transaction.
-If this parameter is entered, the specific content of the transaction and receipt will be parsed.
+If this parameter is entered, the specific content of the transaction and receipt will be parsed

 ```bash
 $ ./console.py getTransactionReceipt 0xb291e9ca38b53c897340256b851764fa68a86f2a53cb14b2ecdcc332e850bb91